Within the research project Clearance we organize stakeholder workshops together with the Grünen Liga e.V.

 People and Water (Lùdia a voda ) is an organization with a mission to provide services to urban and rural communities, mostly within the Carpathian Euroregion.
 The goals are to solve the economic, social, cultural and environmental problems on a grassroots level by encouraging citizens to be proactive through development, renewal and promotion of the traditional culture and diversity of the region.
 Ashoka-fellow Michal Kravcik founded People and Water in 1993 in Kosice, Slovakia.
 Kravcik, PhD, is establishing “a new water paradigm” that emphasizes the core role of water for the climate and the adaption to climate change.
 Michal Kravcik and People and Water have been selected for one of the GETIDOS change studies.

 Viva con Agua de St. Pauli is an internationally active organization based in Hamburg, Germany.
 The main goals are to improve access to clean drinking water in developing countries, to improve nature conservation, especially water protection, and to raise awareness of water as a global issue concerning everybody.
-With their website vivaconagua.org, the organization provides a social platform where everybody can work.
+With their website vivaconagua.org, the organization provides a social platform where everybody can work together for water.
 GETIDOS and Viva con Agua cooperate on educational opportunities, such as the Big Jump Challenge.

 betterplace.org is an internet platform founded by the non-profit foundation betterplace (now gut.org gAG).
 The platform facilitates donation in two senses: people can easily put their own project on betterplace.org to receive funding or they can choose a project to which they want to donate.
 The betterplace foundation guarantees that 100 % of all private donations will be directly passed on to the projects.
 GETIDOS and betterplace.org cooperate on creating the portal "Wasserwissen" (water knowledge), which provides information to social entrepreneurs in the water sector, as well as the Big Jump Challenge.